nush777/QuickRide/README.md

      Jessore  -> Dhaka
      Benapole -> Jessore
      Benapole -> Dhaka
-     Benapole -> Jessore etc
+     Benapole -> Jessore
+     Dhaka    -> Tangail
+     Tangail  -> Dhaka
+     Dhaka    -> Narayangonj etc
      )

-    🪑 Good Looking UI with Dynamic Seat Map: we work with AC(24 seats) and Non AC(32 Seats) So that we handle dynamic seat map for ac and Non Ac Buses.
+    🪑 Good Looking UI with Dynamic Seat Map:
+      - we work with AC(24 seats) and Non AC(32 Seats) So that we handle dynamic seat map for ac and Non Ac Buses.
-    Look At Below Screen Shots for ticketPanel.php file.
+      - Look At Below Screen Shots for ticketPanel.php file.
-    User can select one or more than one seats at a time .
+      - User can select one or more than one seats at a time .
-    Also they can cancel those selected seats and Confirm.
+      - Also they can cancel those selected seats and Confirm.
-    User Can't select previous booked seats.
+      - User Can't select previous booked seats.
-    We Handle dynamic Ticket Price calculation.
+      - We Handle dynamic Ticket Price calculation.

     💳 Secure Payments:
-    No actual Payment option But in Future, Inshallah We will work on it.
+        - No actual Payment option But in Future, Inshallah We will work on it.

     ✅ Refundable Options:
-    A User can refund his/her tickets based on booking Dates.They Have to cancel there ticket before 2 days at least.
+       - A User can refund his/her tickets based on booking Dates.They Have to cancel there ticket before 2 days at least.

     📂 Manage Bookings:
-    View booking history, upcoming trips, and cancel or modify reservations.
+      - View booking history, upcoming trips, and cancel or modify reservations.

 For Administrators:

 🛠️ Bus Management:
-Add, update, and manage bus details, schedules, and routes.
+     - Add, update, and manage bus details, schedules, and routes.

 🎟️ Booking Overview:
  Monitor bookings and ticket availability.